Contact Us

 Minneapolis, MN

-Moving in (and moving out)
+Moving in sustainably (and moving out)

 The first thing students ask themselves when moving into a dorm or apartment is, “What do I need?”
 Likewise, when moving on, the question, “What do I do with all this stuff?”

-If you’re one of the many thousands of students in Hennepin County, our colleges and universities have a number of resources for you.
+If you’re one of the many thousands of students in Hennepin County, our colleges and universities have a number of sustainable resources for you.
 Here are just two examples, from the University of Minnesota and Augsburg University.
 If you attend another institution, see if they offer programs similar to these:

 College student and father remove laundry baskets of student's items out of car trunk